-Timothy Greenfield-Sanders’ portraits are in the collections of The Museum of Modern Art, The New York Public Library, The Whitney Museum and The National Portrait Gallery among others.
+Timothy Greenfield-Sanders’ portraits are in the collections of The Museum of Modern Art, The Whitney Museum, The National Portrait Gallery, and The New York Public Library among others.
 In 2004, his series of 700 art world portraits was accepted into the permanent collections of The Museum of Modern Art and the Museum of Fine Arts, Houston.

-To date, Greenfield-Sanders has produced and directed twelve films.
-His first, “Lou Reed: Rock and Roll Heart“, a feature documentary about the legendary musician aired in April 1998 on PBS’ American Masters, premiered in the U.S. at The Sundance Film Festival and in Europe at The Berlin Film Festival.
-The film won a 1999 Grammy Award for best music documentary.
+To date, Greenfield-Sanders has directed and produced thirteen films.
+His first, “Lou Reed: Rock and Roll Heart“, a feature documentary on the legendary musician aired in 1998 on PBS’ American Masters, premiered at The Sundance Film Festival and in Europe at The Berlin Film Festival.
+The film won the 1999 Grammy Award for best music documentary.

-“Thinking XXX", a film about the making of his XXX book, aired in October 2004 on HBO.
-A soundtrack CD was released in November 2004 by Ryko Records.
-In addition, in October 2004, the XXX portraits were exhibited at Mary Boone Gallery in New York and then at Berggruen Gallery in San Francisco, Kluser Gallery in Munich, Berman/Turner Projects in Los Angeles, Paolo Curti Gallery in Milan and Howard Russeck Gallery in Palm Beach.
+“Thinking XXX“, aired in 2004 on HBO.
+A soundtrack CD was released in by Ryko Records.
+In October 2004, the XXX portraits were exhibited at Mary Boone Gallery in New York and then at Berggruen Gallery in San Francisco, Kluser Gallery in Munich, Berman/Turner Projects in Los Angeles, Paolo Curti Gallery in Milan and Howard Russeck Gallery in Palm Beach.

 In 2006, Greenfield-Sanders photographed injured soldiers and marines for HBO’s film, “Alive Day Memories“.
 The images were widely published, shown in numerous exhibitions and purchased by The Library of Congress.